Cincinnati chili: Origins and history

-Preparation, ordering, serving and eating

-Raw ground beef is crumbled and boiled in water or stock.
-Then, tomato paste and seasonings are added and the mix simmered for several hours to form a thin meat sauce.
+Ingredients

 Cincinnati chili is always seasoned with cinnamon, allspice, cloves, cumin, nutmeg, and chili powder.
-A common assumption is that the dish contains a small amount of dark unsweetened chocolate, but according to Dann Woellert, author of The Authentic History of Cincinnati Chili writing in 2013, "There is no chili parlor in Cincinnati that uses chocolate in its chili."
+A popular myth is that the dish contains a small amount of dark unsweetened chocolate, but according to Dann Woellert, author of The Authentic History of Cincinnati Chili writing in 2013, "There is no chili parlor in Cincinnati that uses chocolate in its chili."
 The Cincinnati Enquirer confirmed in 2021.
 Daniel Walton, writing in Bon Appetit in 2024, confirmed "never chocolate".

+Preparation, ordering, serving and eating

+Raw ground beef is crumbled in water or stock.
+Tomato paste and seasonings are added and the mix is brought to a boil then simmered for several hours to form a thin meat sauce.

 Many recipes call for an overnight chill in the refrigerator to allow for easy skimming of fat and to allow flavors to develop, then reheating to serve.

 Ground beef is crumbled into water.

 Spices and tomato paste are added and the water brought to a boil, then simmered for several hours.